SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us006/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* There is a dependency on "US06 - Registering a vehicle" may involve capturing details such as maintenance/check-up frequency, which would be relevant for scheduling vehicle check-ups (US07).
+* The need to list vehicles needing check-up "US08" arises from the registration of vehicles "US06 - Registering a vehicle", as it helps in tracking maintenance requirements.

 ### 1.5 Input and Output Data